Nikola2444/RISC-V-vector-processor/README.md

 ## TOOLS USED

 * Vivado: used for hardware simulation and implementation.
-* Vitis: used for tesitng hardware on board.
+* Vitis: used for testing hardware on board.
 * RISCV-GCC compiler: used for compiling assembly code.